Guide - The Best of Park City

 Last Updated

-Park City offers families far more than world-class skiing.
+Park City offers families far more than world-class skiing and mountain biking.
 From Olympic venues to nature preserves, our mountain town provides meaningful experiences for visitors of all ages throughout the year.
 Here's where to create lasting memories with your family.
-In winter, tubing and ice skating provide accessible fun for all ages.

 Utah Olympic Park

 The Utah Olympic Park stands as one of the most unique family destinations in the country.
-Your children can ride an actual Olympic bobsled, soar down the extreme tubing hill, or watch ski jumpers train on the same slopes used in the 2002 Winter Games.
+During the winter months, your children can ride an actual Olympic bobsled, soar down the extreme tubing hill, or watch ski jumpers train on the same slopes used in the 2002 Winter Games.
+In the warmer months, the park’s activities include the Extreme Zipline, Extreme Tubing, an Alpine Slide, and an adventure course.
+There is also a new addition called the Action Tower which is designed for little ones ages 3 and up and is equipped with tubing, a slide, and an airbag jump.

-The park also houses a free museum dedicated to Olympic history—an excellent option when weather shifts unexpectedly.
-Summer programming includes the Alpine Slide, Extreme Zipline, and adventure courses designed for various age groups.
+Additionally, the park houses a free museum dedicated to Olympic history—an excellent option when weather shifts unexpectedly.

 What to ask about: Combination passes bundle multiple activities at a better value than individual tickets.